kiryanovaolga/kiryanovaolga/README.md

 <h1 align="center">Hi 👋, I'm Olga Kiryanova</h1>
 <p>I am very passionate about front-end development.
+Started my journey as a self-taught learner a year and a half ago and studied on various online educational platforms
-I started my journey as a self-taught learner a year and a half ago and studied on various online educational platforms.
-I am constantly curious and exploring new ways to develop in this field.I recently completed a certified course in Front-End Development at ItStep school.
+I .
+I'm constantly curious and exploring new ways to develop in this field.I recently completed a certified course in Front-End Development at ItStep school.
 But I am not going to stop there and will continue to move forward.</p>

 <h3 align="left">Languages and Tools:</h3>